How to boost your immune system

 Many of our favorite foods and drinks are acidic: coffee, alcohol, dairy, processed meat and sugar all cause higher acidity in the body.
 You don’t need to stop eating them altogether.
 But if you’re wondering how to boost your immune system, you need a diet that’s made up of 75% alkaline foods and beverages such as:

 To add flavor to your meals, skip the salt and pepper and use alkalizing spices like ginger, turmeric and curry powder.
 Popular cooking oils like olive oil, coconut oil and avocado oil are also alkaline.

 Consider supplementing your diet with superfoods like elderberry, maca root, noni fruit, goji berries and chia seeds.
-These foods to boost your immune system have other positive effects, too, like lowering cholesterol and even helping fertility.
+These foods to boost your immune system have other positive effects too, like lowering cholesterol and even helping fertility.
 Think you don’t have time to seek out superfoods?
 Just put a scoop of Tony Robbins’ BioEnergy Greens in your water once a day.

-Vitamins to boost the immune system
+2. Seek out supplements to boost the immune system

 To boost the immune system, start with your diet and incorporate alkaline foods, superfoods and vitamin and mineral supplements.
 Living a balanced lifestyle and ensuring that extends to the foods you eat is the first step to conquering that cold – before it holds you back from achieving your goals.